Artin Approximation: Approximation with constraints

-\part{Approximation with constraints}
+\section{Approximation with constraints}

 We will now discuss the problem of the Artin Approximation with constraints.
-In fact there are two different problems: one is the existence of convergent or algebraic solutions with constraints under the assumption that there exist formal solutions with the same constraints - the second one is the existence of formal solutions with constraints under the assumption that there exist approximated solutions with the same constraints.
-We can describe more precisely these two problems as follows:\\ \\ \textbf{Problem 1} (Artin Approximation with constraints):\\ \emph{Let $A$ be an excellent Henselian local subring of $\k\llbracket x_1,\cdots,x_n\rrbracket$ and $f(y)\in A[y]^r$.
-Let us assume that we have a formal solution $\wdh{y}\in \wdh{A}^m$ of $f=0$ and assume moreover that for some subset $J_i\subset \{1,...,n\}$, $1\leq i\leq m$.\\ Is it possible to approximate $\wdh{y}(x)$ by a solution $\wdt{y}(x)\in A^m$ of $f=0$ such that $\wdt{y}_i(x)\in A\bigcap \k\llbracket x_j, j\in J_i\rrbracket$, $1\leq i\leq m$?}\\ \\ The second problem is the following one:\\ \\ \textbf{Problem 2} (Strong Artin Approximation with constraints): \\ \emph{Let us consider $f(y)\in\k\llbracket x\rrbracket[y]^r$ and $J_i\subset \{1,...,n\}$, $1\leq i\leq m$.
-Does there exist a function $\b:\N\lgw \N$ such that:\\ for all $c\in\N$ and all $\ovl{y}_i(x)\in\k\llbracket x_j,j\in J_i\rrbracket $, $1\leq i\leq m$, such that there exist $\wdt{y}_i(x)\in\k\llbracket x_j, j\in J_i \rrbracket$ such that $f(\wdt{y}(x))=0$ and $\wdt{y}_i(x)-\ovl{y}_i(x)\in (x)^c$, $1\leq i\leq m$?}\\ \\ If such function $\b$ exists, the smallest function satisfying this property is called the \emph{Artin function} of the system $f=0$.\\ \\ Let us remark that we have already given a positive answer to a similar weaker problem (see Proposition \ref{prop_mod}).\\ In general there are counterexamples to both problems without any extra assumptions.
+By constraints we mean that some of the components of the power series solutions do not depend on all the variables $x_i$ but only on some of them (as in Examples \ref{IMP} or \ref{biholo} of the introduction).
+In fact there are two different problems: one is the existence of convergent or algebraic solutions with constraints under the assumption that there exist formal solutions with the same constraints - the second one is the existence of formal solutions with constraints under the assumption that there exist approximate solutions with the same constraints.
+We can describe more precisely these two problems as follows:\\ \\ \textbf{Problem 1} (Artin Approximation with constraints):\\ \emph{Let $A$ be an excellent Henselian local subring of $\k\llbracket x_1,\ldots,x_n\rrbracket$ and $f(y)\in A[y]^r$.
+Let us assume that we have a formal solution $\wdh{y}\in \wdh{A}^m$ of $f=0$ and assume moreover that for some subset $J_i\subset \{1,\ldots, n\}$, $1\leq i\leq m$.\\ Is it possible to approximate $\wdh{y}(x)$ by a solution $\wdt{y}(x)\in A^m$ of $f=0$ such that }\\ \\ The second problem is the following one:\\ \\ \textbf{Problem 2} (Strong Artin Approximation with constraints): \\ \emph{Let us consider $f(y)\in\k\llbracket x\rrbracket[y]^r$ and $J_i\subset \{1,\ldots,n\}$, $1\leq i\leq m$.
+Is there a function $\b:\N\lgw \N$ such that:\\ for all $c\in\N$ and all $\ovl{y}_i(x)\in\k\llbracket x_j,j\in J_i\rrbracket $, $1\leq i\leq m$, such that there exist $\wdt{y}_i(x)\in\k\llbracket x_j, j\in J_i \rrbracket$ such that $f(\wdt{y}(x))=0$ and $\wdt{y}_i(x)-\ovl{y}_i(x)\in (x)^c$, $1\leq i\leq m$?}\\ \\ If such a function $\b$ exists, the smallest function satisfying this property is called the \emph{Artin function} of the system $f=0$.\\ \\ Let us remark that we have already given a positive answer to a similar weaker problem (see Proposition \ref{prop_mod}).\\ In general there are counterexamples to both problems stated in such a generality.
 But for some particular cases these two problems have a positive answer.
 We present here some positive and negative known results concerning these problems.
 We will see that some systems yield a positive answer to one problem but a negative answer to the other one.